STUDY

 Examples:

-1. Higher the poverty, higher the illiteracy in society, higher will be the rate of crime (three variables – two independent variables and one dependent variable).
+1. The higher the level of poverty and illiteracy in society, the higher will be the rate of crime (two independent variables and one dependent variable).

-2. Higher the use of fertilizers, improved seeds, and modern equipments, higher would be the agricultural productivity (Four variable – three independent variables and one dependent variable).
+2. The greater the use of fertilizers, improved seeds, and modern equipment, the higher would be agricultural productivity (three independent variables and one dependent variable).

-3. Higher the illiteracy in a society higher will be poverty and crime rate.
-(Three variables – one independent variable and two dependent variables)
+3. The higher the level of illiteracy in a society, the higher will be poverty and crime rates (one independent variable and two dependent variables).

 Working Hypothesis